 An administrative claim to the House has been submitted under the Federal Tort Claims Act related to an aspect of the House Select Committee's investigation of the January 6th Attack on the United States Capitol during the 117th Congress.
-The likelihood of an unfavorable outcome is uncertain at this time.
+A separate unrelated claim was filed during November 2023 and is pending administrative review.
+The likelihood of an unfavorable outcome in both cases is uncertain at this time.